KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 > * NVIDIA Tegra
 > * Qualcomm Adreno 3xx series and newer

-BC7 should be the default choice when BC7 is supported but ASTC isn't.
-Such platforms include virtually all desktop GPUs.
+[BC7](#bc7) should be the default choice when BC7 is supported but ASTC is not.
+Such platforms include most desktop GPUs.

-When a high-quality output is required (e.g. for normal or other non-color maps) but neither ASTC nor BC7 are supported, UASTC data should be decoded to uncompressed RGBA values.
-Even when the texture is known to be opaque, it's still usually better to upload it as RGBA instead of RGB due to GPU implementation details.
+When a high-quality output is required (e.g. for normal or other non-color maps) but neither ASTC nor BC7 are supported, UASTC data should be decoded to uncompressed [RGBA8](#rgba8) values.
+> **Note**: Even when the texture is known to be opaque, it's still usually better to upload it as RGBA8 instead of RGB8 due to GPU memory alignment.

 ![UASTC Target Format Selection Flowchart](figures/UASTC_targets.png)